pemet/router-simple/README.md

   above file has options `IPV6INIT=no` and `IPV6_AUTOCONF=no`.
 But that doesn't really matter.

-* The `network-scripts/ifcfg-eth1` file not synced to NetworkManager in real time.
+* The `network-scripts/ifcfg-eth1` file is not synced to NetworkManager in real time.
 If ones makes changes, the command `nmcli reload eth1` will activate them.

 ## Masquerading NAT